andreignatius/fin-eng-cpp/README.md

 - European options in the portfolio is priced with the TreePricer
 - Risk free rate fix at 2%

+4. Risk analysis **(Part 2)**
+- Assumed non-parallel shift in interest rate and volatility, shocking each tenor individually
+- Assumed instrument weight between 0 and 10 (no selling)
+- DV01 and Vega constraint is considered satisfied as long as the sum of DV01 (or Vega) across tenor falls within the bound

 ## Code Structure
 ### Source Code Files